The RAP Framework

 A Stretch RAP spans a three-year period and is focused on high impact commitments based on defined measurable targets and goals.

-An organisation must have successfully completed either an Elevate, Stretch or Innovate RAP to be considered.
+An organisation must have successfully completed an Elevate, Stretch or Innovate RAP to be considered.

 Note: Please contact Reconciliation Australia if you are considering a Stretch RAP as there are specific requirements, expectations and processes.